RohitAwate/Everest/README.md

 - **History tab!** All the requests you ever made are now shown to the left of the app. 🕒
 - **Searching through your request history**.
 Everest searches not just on the basis of the request target but all other parameters that form the request including headers, the request body, query parameters and even file names.
 It will intelligently rank the results on the basis of their relevance. 🔎
 - Everest now maintains its state between sessions so you don't lose your work. 🧠
+- **Visualizer** You can now view JSON responses just as you would your file tree.
+Support for XML coming up next!

 ![search](https://user-images.githubusercontent.com/23148259/39201474-cc4e6e2e-480c-11e8-8770-7fc4401a2435.PNG)